 During this six week program, selected undergraduate students will: 1) work with an international research team while they analyze archaeological material, 2) participate in seminars and workshops taught by experts on archaeological method and theory and the cultural history of Eastern Europe, 3) visit museums and archaeological sites, 4) plan and complete an independent research project with a faculty mentor, and 5) live in a small town and learn about life in Hungary from the villagers, Hungarian students, and visiting project participants.
 Professional development mentoring will take place before the program starts, throughout the research season, and post-project.
 Participants will also receive training in ethical and equitable fieldwork codes of conduct, including Responsible Conduct in Research (RCR) and sexual harassment awareness training.

-The first two weeks of the research experience will be spent at Quinnipiac University where students will receive introductory training, participate in workshops related to academic writing and statistical techniques, learn about the background of the BAKOTA project, and establish a connection with their research project and mentor.
-The remaining four weeks will be spent in Hungary where the team will carry out the various research projects using archaeological material from BAKOTA project excavations.
+The first week of the research experience will be spent in Szeged, Hungary where students will receive introductory training, participate in workshops related to academic writing and statistical techniques, learn about the background of the BAKOTA project, and establish a connection with their research project and mentor.
+The remaining five weeks will be spent in Vésztő, Hungary where the team will carry out the various research projects using archaeological material from BAKOTA project excavations.

 The application process for the BAKOTA Field School is highly competitive; 8 students will be selected to participate.
 Selected undergraduates will receive room and board, travel, and a summer stipend (total: $3,000) due to generous support from the National Science Foundation Research Experiences for Undergraduates Sites Program.

 Independent Research Projects: Accepted students will develop a research plan with a faculty mentor, collect original data, analyze and interpret the results, and present and publish the finished product.
-Click here to see examples from last year’s participants who will be presenting their findings at the Society for American Archaeology meeting this April.
+Click here to see examples from previous participants who presented their findings at the Society for American Archaeology meetings in 2016 and 2017.
 Faculty mentors will be available before and after the field season in helping students master an analytical skill, and during the field-school students will have access to a wide range of specialists to help contextualize their research and interpret their results.

 Applicants are asked to choose one independent research project from the list below, and explain their interest and ability to carry out the project in the online application.
 Please also indicate one “backup” project option if your primary project choice is full.

-Isotopic Analysis of Burials from Early and Middle Bronze Age Cemeteries: Aims to use chemical signatures recorded in ancient teeth to reconstruct diet and movement during the Early and Middle Bronze Age.
-For this project a student will learn how to prepare previously excavated archaeological samples from cemeteries throughout the Carpathian Basin for trace element and isotopic analysis.
-Recommended interests/skills: Chemistry, human osteology, zooarchaeology
+Chemical Analysis of Burials from Early and Middle Bronze Age Cemeteries: Aims to use chemical signatures recorded in ancient teeth and bone to A) assess diagenesis of cremated material, and B) reconstruct diet and movement during the Early and Middle Bronze Age.
+For this project a student will learn how to prepare previously excavated archaeological samples from cemeteries throughout the Carpathian Basin for FTIR, trace element and isotopic analysis.
+Recommended interests/skills: Chemistry, human osteology

 Ceramic Provenance: Aims to understand patterns of trade through the movement of fine ceramics in prehistory.
-Project will compare elemental makeup of background sediment to a growing database of ceramics analyzed with LA-ICP-MS. Recommended interests/skills: Chemistry, statistics, ceramic analysis
+Project will compare elemental makeup of background sediment to a growing database of ceramics analyzed with LA-ICP-MS. Recommended interests/skills: Chemistry, statistics, ceramic analysis, GIS.

 Questions?
 Feel free to contact one of the BAKOTA project directors: